Right now, record numbers of people worldwide have been forced to flee their homes.

 But instead of showing true leadership and protecting refugees, most countries are slamming their doors shut.

 The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 25 million refugees.
 Powerful media and politicians are manipulating reality and dehumanising refugees.

 The reality is they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
 And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

 All countries can help protect refugees through a solution called resettlement, and other safe and legal routes.
 Resettlement can protect those refugees who are most vulnerable – people who have been tortured, for example, or women at continued risk of abuse.
-Safe and legal routes are other “pathways” to safety that governments can open up in emergency situations, such as the Syrian refugee crisis.
-For example, they can offer:
+Safe and legal routes are other “pathways” to safety governments can offer, for example:

 • Family reunification – this means refugees can join close relatives already living abroad.